itaymatza/File-Backup-System/README.md

 The Client-Server program allows the client to register and connect to the server, backup, and restores files in an encrypted manner.

-Server:
-The role of the server is to manage the list of users registered for the service and allow them to send files to it for backup and retrieve these files at a later date.

 ## Impementation
-Python3, Socket programming.

-SERVER: ssl socket with multithreading.
-DATABASE: sqlite3.
-HASH: SHA256.

 CLIENT: ssl socket.

+## Server
+- The server is implemented in Python.
+- The role of the server is to manage the list of users registered for the service and allow them to send files to it for backup and retrieve these files at a later date.
+- The server supports stateless protocol - will not store data between requests, each request stands on its own.
+- SSL sockets with multithreading.
+- The server supports multiple users and performs an authentication process with a hashed password for each client connection.
+- The server saves the data by SQL (sqlite3) tables while protecting against SQL injection, and will maintain databases in a file named server.db:
+  - Client's information will be stored in a table named clients while client's passwords will be stored encrypted by the sha256 algorithm.
+  - File information will be saved in a table named files.
+- The server supports on the following requests:
+  - Backup file.
+  - Recover file.
+  - Get files list.
+  - Delete file from backup.
+- After success, the server returns a success status.
+Otherwise, returns an error status.

-## Configuration files
+### Configuration files
-Server:
+- port.info - The server reads the port number from an info file in the same folder of the server's code files.

+## Client
+- The client is implemented in Python.
+- The client will run from the console and receive user input to perform various actions.
+- Requests the client to enter credentials to authenticate with the server.
+- Allows an interface to perform operations in front of the server:
+  - Backup file - Gets a file name from the client, encrypting the file using AES symmetric encryption, and sending it to the server.
+    - The files will be stored encrypted at the server and the server will not be exposed to the encrypted information.
+  - Recover file.
-- port.info
+  - Get files list.
+  - Delete file from backup.
+- The data and files for each client are stored in separate folders.

+### Configuration files
 Client:
-- server.info
+- server.info - The client reads the server IP address and port from an info file in the same folder of the client's code files.

 ## Requirements
 - Cryptography.